What is Base Shear and Deflection and its calculation in excel sheet download.

 Comparison of Base Shear and Deflection

-- Base Shear is a force and depends on the total weight and seismic coefficient.
+Base Shear is a force which depends on the total weight, and a coefficient depends upon seismic conditions.

-- Deflection is a displacement and depends on material properties and geometry.
+Deflection is the displacement of an object and depends on both material properties as well as geometric shape.

 UnZip PW: digitaldeni